Turntable Cartridge Alignment Protractor PDF – Download & Print

 Cartridge Alignment Protractor PDF: Introduction

-Welcome to Le Blog!
+Welcome to Le Son Audiophile Blog!

 1. Find your turntable Pivot to Spindle Distance (Effective Length – Stylus Overhang)

-Acoustic Signature Double X 2019 User Manual
+Acoustic Signature Double X 2019 User Manual.

-Technics SL-1200GR User Manual
+Technics SL-1200GR User Manual.

-So the pivot-to-spindle distance for the Technics SL-1200GR is equal to 230 – 15 = 215mm.
+For example, the pivot-to-spindle distance for the Technics SL-1200GR is 230mm (effective length) – 15mm (overhang) = 215mm.

-As examples, here are the pivot-to-spindle distances for some popular turntables:
+Here are the pivot-to-spindle distances for some popular turntables:

 - Acoustic Signature Double X 2019: 222mm